MuskanPaliwal/AI-Tic-Tac-Toe/README.md

 3. teacher.py

-I have implemented two RL agents that learn to play the game of tic-tac-toe: one follows the SARSA algorithm, and the other follows Q-learning.
+I have implemented two RL agents that learn to play the game of tic-tac-toe:
+One follows the SARSA algorithm, and the other follows Q-learning.
 These agents are trained by a teacher agent that knows the optimal strategy;
 however, the teacher only follows this strategy with a given probability p at each turn.
 The rest of the time this teacher chooses randomly